Friday, January 11, 2013

 After much lamenting and weeping, the word of the Lord strengthened Jeremiah – words that encourage people to this day.

-But let him that glories glory in this, that he understands and knows Me, that I am the LORD which exercise lovingkindness, judgment, and righteousness, in the earth: for in these things I delight, saith the LORD.
+But let him that glories glory in this, that he understands and knows Me, that I am the LORD who exercises lovingkindness, judgment, and righteousness, in the earth: for in these things I delight, saith the LORD.
 [Jer 9:24]

 DE: Judgment of God was coming upon the land and its people; the people would not listen to the messenger.
-Those that love the Lord understand that it is His love and righteousness that brings forth judgment, desiring that people yet repent when they finally understand His power, when they see their sin, as well as their own inability to stop what He has ordained.
+Those who love the Lord understand that it is His love and righteousness that bring forth judgment, desiring that people yet repent when they finally understand His power, when they see their sin, as well as their own inability to stop what He has ordained.

 Anger at Hypocrisy and False Teachers